Department of Physics, University of Otago

-The Department of Physics at the University of Otago is located in the city of Dunedin, New Zealand.
+The Department of Physics is an academic department at the University of Otago located in the city of Dunedin, New Zealand.
 It is situated in the Science 3 building, at the northwest corner of the campus.
 The building is located at the intersection of Cumberland and St. David Streets.

 History

 The Department of Physics at the University of Otago in Dunedin, New Zealand—also known in Māori as Te Tari Hū-o-te-Kōhao—is the nation’s oldest physics department, starting with natural philosophy as a founding discipline of the University in 1869.
 Professor John Shand was the first Chair of mathematics and natural philosophy, appointed in 1870, one of three foundation professors of the university.
 He was succeeded by Professor Robert Jack in 1914, who later pioneered radio broadcasting in New Zealand.

 A bequest to the university by watchmaker, mathematician, and inventor Arthur Beverly in 1907 funds undergraduate bursaries.

-The Beverly Clock—created in 1864—runs on daily temperature/pressure variations and has been in continuous operation (with minimal interruptions) in the physics building since 1907.
+The Beverly Clock—created in 1864—runs on daily temperature/pressure variations and has been in continuous operation (with minimal interruptions) in the since 1907.
+The Beverly Clock is currently based in the physics building.